National Labor Relations Act Obligations for Non-Union and Union Employers

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide employment attorneys with a review of the National Labor Relations Board's current enforcement efforts, common employer missteps in complying, and strategies for employers—both non-union and union—to comply with NLRA obligations.
+This CLE course will provide employment attorneys with a review of the National Labor Relations Board's current enforcement efforts, common employer missteps in complying, and strategies for employers—both non-union and union—to comply with NLRA obligations.

 - Common employer pitfalls and best practices for employers